-Canada wildfires: British Columbia province declares emergency
+Canada wildfires: British Columbia declares emergency as 15,000 homes told to evacuate

-A state of emergency has been declared in Canada's western British Columbia province, as a fast-moving wildfire threatens to destroy more homes in the area around the city of West Kelowna.
+About 15,000 households have been ordered to evacuate in Canada's British Columbia, as firefighters battle raging wildfires that have set homes ablaze.

+Officials said a "significant" number of buildings caught fire in West Kelowna, a city of 36,000 people, and more than 2,400 homes were evacuated.

+Mr Thomson warned that the highways and airport could be impacted by the wildfires.

+In British Columbia, evacuation orders grew from covering 4,000 homes on Friday afternoon to about 15,000 in the space of an hour.
+Another 20,000 homes are under alert.

-Premier David Eby warned that "the situation has evolved rapidly and we are in for an extremely challenging situation in the days ahead".
+Premier of the province, David Eby, said that the situation "evolved rapidly" and officials were braced for "an extremely challenging situation in the days ahead".

-The McDougall Creek wildfire has grown from 64 to 6,800 hectares in 24 hours.

 "This year, we're facing the worst #BCWildfire season ever," Mr Eby wrote on Friday in a post on X, formerly known as Twitter.
 "Given these fast-moving conditions, we are declaring a provincial state of emergency."

-The premier said this would ensure that "that we're in a position to rapidly access any tools we need to support communities".
+The premier said this would ensure "that we're in a position to rapidly access any tools we need to support communities".

 He said that more and more people were being evacuated, warning that "emergency orders could include travel restrictions to specific areas if people do not respect our calls to avoid non-essential travel".